447327642/Note-2.0/Work/Interview/company/BrightEdge.md

 A: Yes, you can.

-> Q: Can I display "1500+" for total number of results or does it have to be an exact count of results?
+> Q: Can I use external libraries for density collection or analysis?

-A: Either one is fine
+A: No, this is not allowed.

 > Q: I am unable to submit my assignment through this webpage.
 What do I do?